shabkar.org Vegetarianism In Buddhism Scriptures Teachers References Search

 Dear visitor of this website,

 Many (Western) vegan and vegetarian practitioners do not understand why their fellow (Asian) sangha members eat meat while having easy access to vegetarian food, especially when it is a Dharma teacher.
-However, I believe that saying that meat-eating sangha members are not "real Buddhists" is not in accord with the Buddhist teachings.
+However, I - being a strict vegetarian* myself for over twenty-five years - believe that saying that meat-eating sangha members are not "real Buddhists" is not in accord with the Buddhist teachings.
 Entering the Middle Way does not require being a vegan or vegetarian, whether somebody is happy with this fact or not.

 If you are a Buddhist visitor from Asia I want to ask for your kind understanding that this website is created by a guy from Holland, me, brought up in an environment where raising issues in a rather straightforward and upfront way is common and OK.
 This also counts for those who create videos and animations, some of which can be found on Shabkar.Org.
 By no means is there any aggression involved in the making of this website, but rather a desire for genuine engagement.
-If you feel it to be otherwise, please send me your feedback, because I consider it to be very important that the approach to raising awareness about the benefits of not eating meat should be free of aggression, indeed.
+If you feel it to be otherwise, please send me your feedback, because I consider it to be very important that the approach to raising awareness about the benefits of keeping a vegan or vegatarian diet should be free of aggression, indeed.

-Last but not least, regarding the content of this website, please let me quote the Kalama Sutra (Anguttara-Nikaya) where it is written that the Buddha says:
+Last but not least, as we can read in the Pali sutras, the Buddha repeatedly talked about the negative influence of sectarian tenets, the 'suffering of having opinions' on the path of Dharma, and the need of avoiding dogmatic views.
+In this context, please, let me quote the Kalama Sutra (Anguttara-Nikaya) where it is written that the Buddha says:

 "Do not go by revelation; do not go by tradition; do not go by hearsay; do not go on the authority of sacred texts; do not go on the grounds of pure logic; do not go by a view that seems rational; do not go by reflecting on mere appearances; do not go along with a considered view because you agree with it; do not go along on the grounds that the person is competent; do not go along because [thinking] 'the recluse is our teacher'.
 Kalamas, when you yourselves know: 'These things are unwholesome, these things are blameworthy; these things are censured by the wise; and when undertaken and observed, these things lead to harm and ill, abandon them...Kalamas, when you know for yourselves: These are wholesome; these things are not blameworthy; these things are praised by the wise; undertaken and observed, these things lead to benefit and happiness, having undertaken them, abide in them."